drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/06-capstone/03-performance-audit.md

 chapter_id: 3
 module_title: "Capstone: Workflow, polish, and what's next"
 chapter_title: "Performance audit - Lighthouse, font loading, and the things that actually matter"
+chapter_summary: "Running Lighthouse against the live blog and fixing the few things that actually move Core Web Vitals - self-hosting fonts as `.woff2` with `font-display: swap`, preloading the LCP weight, setting `width`/`height` on every image to eliminate CLS, and accepting GitHub Pages' default cache headers."
 ---

 # Performance Audit - Lighthouse, Font Loading, and the Things That Actually Matter